mobily-enterprises/jsonreststores/README.md

     });

 For non-API calls, ranges are set by the 'range' headers.
 For example `Range: items=0-24`.
 Note that the server will also return, after a range query, a header that will detail the range returned.
 For example `Content-Range: items 0-24/66`

+# filters

+This option applies to GetQuery calls: it's a simple object, where the keys are the field names, and their respective values are the filters.
+For example:

+    { workspaceName: "Booker" }

+A typical example could be:

+    Workspaces.GetQuery( { filters: { workspaceName: 'Booker'} }, function( err, doc ) {
+    })

+For non-API calls, this option is set by the query string in the URL.

 # Behind the scenes